Investments Frequently Asked Questions

 Are there fees to use your Wealth Management service?

-You can schedule an initial consultation with a member of our Wealth Management group at no cost and no obligation to you.
+You can schedule an initial consultation with an RBFCU Wealth Management financial advisor at no cost and no obligation to you.

 In the future, management costs may apply depending on the Wealth Management services you choose.